SeryioGonzalez/Azure_IoT_Lab/visualize/README.md

 ![Create Time Series Insights](../images/visualize-24.PNG)

-The AzTSIE allows correlating and visualazing data.
+The AzTSIE allows correlating and visualazing data. <br/>
 For this, supposing you have sent traffic from the simulated device to Azure IoT Hub, implement a diagram like the one shown below.

 ![Create Time Series Insights](../images/tsi-04.png)

-In purple in the left hand side, we can select which metrics we want to monitor.
-In the simulated device, we configure 2 metrics, **heart_rate** and **temperature**.
-We can add N additiona metrics by clicking the **Add**, right above the purple highlight square.
-We can explore in detail the value of a given metric, by clicking **Explore Events**, as highlighted in brown above.
+Below, you can play with the style of the chart, change colors, layout, etc..